andrewc01/how-I-setup-my-mac/README.md

-# my-mac-dev-setup
+# How I setup my Mac.
-How I setup my Mac for development (iOS, Swift, Python, Machine Learning, etc.).
+This repo is for notes on how I setup my Mac for development (iOS, Swift, Python, Machine Learning, etc.).